Learning A Locally Unified 3D Point Cloud for View Synthesis: Introduction

 To this end, we propose a new deep learning-based paradigm for view synthesis, as illustrated in Fig.~\ref{figure:cmp} (d), which learns a unified 3D point cloud by adaptively fusing the sub-point clouds constructed from different source views.
 Specifically, we first project pixels of each source view into 3D space with corresponding depth maps, leading to sub-point clouds.
-As the depth maps are not perfect and inevitably contain errors, we adaptively fuse the sub-point clouds to a unified 3D point cloud representation with better quality via a point cloud fusion module.
+We consider two scenarios regarding depth maps: (1) datasets already provide them; (2) a typical self/un-supervised depth estimation method for multi-view images is utilized to estimate them.
+As the depth maps are not perfect and inevitably contain errors, we adaptively fuse the sub-point clouds to a locally unified 3D point cloud representation with better quality via a point cloud fusion module.
 Besides, we propose a 3D geometry-guided image restoration module to fill holes and recover high-frequency details in the rendered novel view.
 Extensive experiments on three benchmark datasets demonstrate the significant superiority of our method over state-of-the-art view synthesis methods both quantitatively and visually.
 Besides, comprehensive ablation studies validate the effectiveness of the key modules of our framework.

-In summary, the main contributions of this paper are three-fold: \begin{itemize} \item a new learning-based paradigm of point cloud representation-based view synthesis from multiple source views; \item a learnable point cloud fusion module to construct a unified point cloud representation of the input scene; and \item a 3D geometry-guided image restoration module to fill holes and recover high-frequency details of the rendered novel view.
+In summary, the main contributions of this paper are three-fold: \begin{itemize} \item a new learning-based paradigm of point cloud representation-based view synthesis from multiple source views; \item a learnable point cloud fusion module to construct a locally unified point cloud representation of the input scene; and \item a 3D geometry-guided image restoration module to fill holes and recover high-frequency details of the rendered novel view.

 \end{itemize}